-The fluid flow rate shown on the EasyKey Status screen is for either component A or B, depending on which dose valve is open.
+The fluid flow rate shown on the EasyKey Status screen is for either component A, B, and C, depending on which dose valve is open.
 The fluid supply lines on the screen highlight to show which dose valve is open.